ayazhankadessova/python-bit/README.md

   expectedOutput="Hello, World!"
 />
 ```
+- [ ] Add quiz custom elements
+- [ ] next tutorial
+- [ ] back button

+- is logged in ? exerices number, tutorial_id
+- execute code , is_exercise if yes then upd in firestore
+- show is completed for ever lesson
+- progress for every lesson
+- what to store on firestore (lesson id , total exercises count)
+- for user, create progress_tut collection and store their tut progress
 - [ ] integrate codemirror to mdx courses
 - [ ] How can i track completion?
 For every classroom, show list of lessons and how many completed.
 Completed = Did exercise
 - [ ] Header